sfoteini/Object-Oriented-Programming-Project/README.md

 # Object Oriented Programming Course - Monopoly Project
-The coding project **Student Campus - AUTH Edition** (aka Foititoupoli) is a variation of the well known game Monopoly.
+The coding project **Student Campus - AUTH Edition** (in greek Φοιτητούπολη) is a variation of the well known game Monopoly.
 This assignment was part of the course Object Oriented Programming (Electrical and Computer Engineering Department, Aristotle University of Thessaloniki, 2nd semester).

 The purpose of this project is to build a game similar to Monopoly using the C++ programming language and utilizing basic Object Oriented Programming principles.